AlexsLemonade/OpenScPCA-analysis/docs/policies/code-of-conduct.md

 These guidelines are based on the code of conduct written by [The Carpentries](https://docs.carpentries.org/topic_folders/policies/code-of-conduct.html#code-of-conduct-detailed-view), which is adapted from the guidelines by the [Django Project](https://www.djangoproject.com/conduct/enforcement-manual/), which was itself based on the [Ada Initiative](http://geekfeminism.wikia.com/wiki/Conference_anti-harassment/Responding_to_reports) template.

 These guidelines are also influenced by [Mozilla’s Community Participation Guidelines](https://www.mozilla.org/en-US/about/governance/policies/participation/), which has been adapted from Mozilla’s original Community Participation Guidelines, the [Ubuntu Code of Conduct](https://ubuntu.com/community/ethos/code-of-conduct), [Mozilla’s View Source Conference Code of Conduct](https://viewsourceconf.org/berlin-2016/code-of-conduct/), and the [Rust Language Code of Conduct](https://www.rust-lang.org/conduct.html), which are based on Stumptown Syndicate’s [Citizen Code of Conduct](https://github.com/stumpsyn/policies/blob/master/citizen_code_of_conduct.md).
-Additional text from the [Bioinformatics Research Network Code of Conduct](https://docs.google.com/document/d/1q06RJbIsyIzLC828A7rBEhtfkujkj9kx7Y118AaWASA/edit), [R-ladies Code of Conduct](https://rladies.org/coc/), the [LGBTQ in Technology Code of Conduct](http://lgbtq.technology/coc.html), and the [WisCon Code of Conduct](http://wiscon.net/policies/anti-harassment/code-of-conduct/).
+Additional text from the [Bioinformatics Research Network Code of Conduct](https://docs.google.com/document/d/1q06RJbIsyIzLC828A7rBEhtfkujkj9kx7Y118AaWASA/edit), [R-Ladies Code of Conduct](https://rladies.org/coc/), the [LGBTQ in Technology Code of Conduct](http://lgbtq.technology/coc.html), and the [WisCon Code of Conduct](http://wiscon.net/policies/anti-harassment/code-of-conduct/).

 ## Modifications to these guidelines